goober99/lisp-gui-examples/examples/eql5/tutorial.md

 look and feel is not important to me, and Qt Quick has plenty of widgets to implement the example in this tutorial.
 Given a choice between defining a GUI procedurally and declaratively, I'm going to choose the declarative option.

+The syntax of QML looks like a cross between JSON and CSS.
+Objects are specified followed by a pair of braces.
+Properties of the object are specified with key-value colon-separated pairs.

 ## Coding the App